PhilSciMath/DIO-Java/README.md

 This package is where I save small programs whose purpose is to illustrate some concept
 I found interesting during the classes.

+## datastructures
+This one contains examples of the Data Structures class.